scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ### Usage Patterns

-Widespread use of monad tranformers is sometimes difficult because they fuse monads together in predefined ways.
+Widespread use of monad transformers is sometimes difficult because they fuse monads together in predefined ways.
 Without careful thought,
 we can end up having to unpack and repack monads